awestover/thoughts/content/stimuli.md

 Let's talking about each of these, what's going wrong, and how to short circuit it.

 There are a couple of flavors of (2).
-Flavor 2.1: communications (messanges, email).
+Flavor 2.1: communications (messages, email).
 Here the thought my brain is emitting is "oh! it'd be bad if you missed a message."
-Or maybe it's like "Remember the last time we checked messanges and got a cool messange from a friend?
+Or maybe it's like "Remember the last time we checked messages and got a cool messange from a friend?
 We had some dopamine then, you should try it again!"
 As far as I understand this type of Pavlovian Conditioning is especially effective (i.e., addictive) because it's random: you don't get a reward every time you check your email, so you will learn that you need to check your email even more to get the sporadic rewards.

 Flavor 2.2: "news"